raidancampbell/raidancampbell.github.io.source/content/posts/abusing-context-part-ii.md

 key := keyserverClient.GetKey(context.TODO(), keyID) // retrieve the key from the keyserver
 ```
 and now we have no context to provide.
-In a perfect world, we'd refactor the codebase and change all the intermediate function signatures to add context support.
+In a perfect world, we'd refactor the `AESEncrypt` to change the function signature to add context support.
-But I'm lazy and wanted a different (and also not kosher for production!) approach.
+But I'm lazy and want a different approach.

 We had the context further up the callstack, but it was omitted at some point in the stack.
 We want it back now.

+## How?

+---
-#### The tools
+### The Limitations

-To begin this journey, let's note some of the restrictions placed on `contex.Context`
+To begin this journey, let's note some of the restrictions placed on `contex.Context`.
+Each restriction limits the work we have to do: narrower scope means less scenarios to handle.
- - A context SHOULD be the first parameter in the function signature.  `go lint` linter `lintContextArgs` [checks for this][lint context args]
+ - A context SHOULD be the first parameter in the function signature.
+The `go lint` linter `lintContextArgs` [checks for this][lint context args]
  - Context is an interface which contains four unexported implementations under the hood: [deadline][timer ctx], [cancel][cancel ctx], [value][value ctx], and [empty][empty ctx].

 So we always know where a context will be in a function signature and also the legal values of its underlying concrete type.
-At this point, it's time to digress into some go internals: the `interface`.
+The next tools for solving the problem come from understanding the internals of go.
+Specifically, the `interface`

-Interfaces in go are constructed by two parts, an `itab` and the data.
+Interfaces, such as the `context.Context` interface, are constructed by two parts: an `itab` and the data.
 The `runtime2.go` [source][interface source] has it defined simply as:
 ```go
 type iface struct {